pytest-dev/pytest-flask/docs/tutorial.rst

 The :ref:`features` section gives a more detailed view of available features, as well as test fixtures and markers.

-Consult the `py.test documentation <http://pytest.org/latest>`_ for more information about py.test itself.
+Consult the `pytest documentation <http://pytest.org/latest>`_ for more information about pytest itself.

 If you want to contribute to the project, see the :ref:`contributing` section.